manboubird/activator-scalding/tutorial/index.md

 * The Scalding [Wiki](https://github.com/twitter/scalding/wiki).
 * The Scalding [tutorial](https://github.com/twitter/scalding/tree/develop/tutorial) distributed with the [Scalding](https://github.com/twitter/scalding) distribution.
 * Dean Wampler's [Scalding Workshop](https://github.com/deanwampler/scalding-workshop), from which some of this material was adapted.
+* See [Typesafe](http://typesafe.com) for more information about our products and services.
+* See [Typesafe Activator](http://typesafe.com/activator) to find other Activator templates.